Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 • 10% warm rust red

-If you have more than three dominant colors, visual unrest arises – and your brain immediately senses it.
+If you have more than three dominant colors, visual unrest occurs – and your brain immediately senses it.

 Step 4: Contrast Test (5 minutes)

-Photograph your selection and set the image to black and white.
+Photograph your selection and turn the image to black and white.

 Ask yourself:

-• Or does everything blur into a medium gray?
+• Or does everything blur into a mid-gray?

 If everything is equally bright, structure is missing.